KI7MT/wspr-analytics/scala/ConvertCsvParquet/README.md

 This is a sample Application using [Scala][] that performs the following:

-* Reads the Original CSV into a Spark DataFrame
+* Reads a WSPRnet CSV from a path (/data/wspr/csv)
-* Creates a Parquet file set
+* Creates a Parquet file set to an output path (e.g /data/wspr/parquet/2020/02)

-If you re-run the script, the output Parquet directory will be overwritten.
+>NOTE If you re-run the script, the output Parquet directory will be overwritten.

 ## Framework Requirements

 You must have Java, Scala, Spark and SBT available from the command line.

-- Java openjdk version 1.8.0_275 or later
+* Java openjdk version 1.8.0_275 or later
-- Scala Version 2.12.12
+* Scala Version 2.12.12
-- Spark 3.0.1
+* Spark 3.0.1
-- SBT Tools 1.4.5
+* SBT Tools 1.4.5

 An easy way (on Linux / MacOS) to mange Java, Spark, Scala and SBT is through an management tool called [sdkman][].
 This tool allows